Pupil Premium

 Challenge 4 Growing number of families living in poverty and do not have access to books or outdoor areas.

-We have provided pupils including disadvantaged pupils with the opportunities to explore the outside environment and build upon their academic success through the following:
+We have continued to provide pupils including disadvantaged pupils with the opportunities to explore the outside environment and build upon their academic success through the following:

 - Books are given to each child every half term